Loading...

 How to consume portugueuse egg white omelet, tea with milk and sugar without glucose spikes

-If you are having bread with your meal, choose whole grain or low-carb options to help stabilize blood sugar levels.
+If you are pairing your omelet with bread, opt for whole grain or low-carb options to minimize the impact on blood sugar levels.

 Portion Control